Pun Dictionary: H Entries

 Nachos were Mr. Cho's favourite snack.
 When he moved to Cuba, he became known as Havana Cho.

-Have another look (Book Titles)
+Have Another Look (Book Titles)

 What the Butler Saw: Ava Nutherluku